dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 [Architectural Overview]: img/fc-impl-1.png "Architectural Overview" width=200px

 The CloudConduit has capabilities to processes requests for relocating service instances.
 When such a relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
 This is done through the RESTful Cloud APIs supported by both cloud providers, OpenStack as source and SmartOS as destination, in this case.
 Based on the inspection it creates a set of tasks which need to be executed.
 Currently, the tasks are executed in sequential order.
-Later on the scheduling of these tasks may become more complex. **The distribution of the tasks is handled by the Broker.<- cloudconduit?**
+Later on the scheduling of these tasks may become more complex.

 The Broker now has the information to instantiate the appropriate Migrators that make up the Viaduct.
 The Migrators take care of the actual relocation and topology change of the service instance.